 Kami-Memo goes out pretty much as it existed – in that vast, featureless middle zone between really worthwhile and truly mediocre.
 While it sometimes ventured into either extreme, taken as a whole it was as average as it gets – and I’d say pretty much the same for the ending.

-from the POV of the user, as it’s obviously highly risky territory.
+This show has a definite metaphysical bent to it, and there’s no question that was applied to the whole Angel Fix scenario in the end.
+It’s an interesting notion, this idea that the only way you’ll be able to see the dealers is if you’re on the drug.
+But as presented it never really took on an air of believability, never rising above the level of interesting gimmick.
+Likewise interesting was the depiction of Narumi while under the influence.
+You don’t often see the actual effects of hallucinogenics portrayed in anime from the POV of the user, as it’s obviously highly risky territory.
 Angel Fix definitely seems like some bad shit – bruises under the eyes, ultra-heightened perception, chemical and psychological dependency – but just exactly how this drug caused it’s users to have the same sort of quasi-religious experience was never really explained.
 Again, an interesting gimmick but no more.

 Equally troubling for me was the notion of basing the entire ending around a character who was virtually absent for almost the entire series.
 Again, this was the very first major arc in the novels and I really think it might have made more sense if the anime had followed suit, despite the obvious risks to opening with such a story.
 All of the stuff that happened with Ayaka and her brother was muted emotionally, because there just wasn’t much connection to the character.
 I liked Ayaka from what little I’d seen of her, but that was so little that it was hard to feel the full weight of her tragedy.
 It was like hearing about something bad happening to a friend of a friend, rather than someone who was a friend herself – you feel badly, but the emotional impact just isn’t the same.

-wake up, if only for a few seconds at the very end.
+As for the end itself, I can’t say there were any huge surprises.
+Ayaka did wake up, if only for a few seconds at the very end.
 Narumi did get a chance to finally let out some of his pent-up testosterone by beating up on Toshi after the dealers’ den was discovered.
 The fact that Ayaka had jumped while under the influence of the drug that Hakamizaka had forced her to take was no surprise, though there was a somewhat elegiac moment when Alice reasoned out that she’d actually jumped so that the roof would be closed off during the culture festival, and the private sanctuary she’d built with Narumi could remain theirs alone.
 It’s pretty preposterous, but I could see someone under the influence of a serious hallucinogen convincing herself that it was worth it.

 My overall take is that this is a show that likely didn’t have enough good material for 12 episodes.
 If they did have enough, JC Staff made some poor choices in what to adapt – because only the first arc, the Renji arc to a lesser extent the concluding one really made much of an impact.
 For most of it’s run this show was simply boring for me – not unlikeable or infuriating or even bad – just average.
 If ever a studio existed that was matched to a series, this is it.
 I started out noting similarities to Gosick, Durarara and Eden of the East and I think those were present, especially Durarara.
 But Kami-Memo never generated the spark that those shows did.
 Alice never quite emerged from the prop stage and became a real character, and too few of the rest of the cast established any identity of their own.